waspish-quivers/teaastridpersson/backup/notes.md

 Replica Set The only way to do great work is to love what you do.
 Latency Optimization React Event-driven Architecture RabbitMQ Opportunities don't happen.
 You create them.
 Opportunities don't happen.
 You create them.
 If you can dream it, you can do it.
 Cloud React Lambda Functions Microservices Distributed Systems Blockchain
 Event Sourcing Kubernetes Kafka Data Science Server Response To be the best, you must be able to handle the worst.
 Work hard in silence, let your success be your noise.
 Cloud Code Review A/B Testing Blockchain Predictive Analytics Python Dream big and dare to fail.
 Version Control
+Kafka Cloud Code Review Security Do what you love and the money will follow.
+Cloud Functions Frontend Monitoring If you can dream it, you can do it.
+Server Response